willfindlay/study-buddy/README.md

 1. python3
 1. pip3
-1. fdpf (installed with the included Makefile)
+1. fpdf (installed with the included Makefile)

 ## How to install?